 How can we help your business in China?

 We are a non-state consulting firm based in Shanghai that helps foreign businesses enter the Chinese market and develop their operations.
-Our clients are assisted from initial stages with company formation and employment solutions, to further support-requiring stages with our business solutions such as tax & accounting and payroll & tax.
+Our clients are assisted from the initial stages with company formation and employment solutions, to further support-requiring stages with our business solutions such as tax & accounting and payroll & tax.

 Contact us or fill in the form below if you want to know more and request a Free Consultation!